robaadekings/final-mern-project/multi-vendor-frontend/BANNER_README.md

 4. **Animation glitches**: Check for conflicting CSS animations
 5. **Conditional logic not working**: Verify user authentication state and banner configuration

+### Featured Products Navigation Issue

+**Problem**: Clicking "View Details" on featured products shows "Product not found"

+**Cause**: Featured products use placeholder data with fake IDs (e.g., "featured-1", "featured-2")

+**Solution**:
+- **Current Fix**: "View Details" buttons now redirect to `/products` page instead of individual product pages
+- **Future Enhancement**: Integrate with real product data from your database

+**To Use Real Product Data**:
+1. Uncomment the `getRealFeaturedProducts` function in `bannerData.js`
+2. Modify the API endpoint to match your backend
+3. Update the Home and Products pages to use real data instead of placeholders

 ### Debug Mode

 The banner system includes console logging for debugging: